abdulsuhail/web-test/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
           with_ngrok: true
 ```
-And the below shell script to start ngrok in your repository.
+And the below shell script in your repository to start ngrok.
 ```
 #!/bin/sh